How Does Website Localisation Work?

 After a web site localisation project, your users should be able to navigate your site easily and quickly.
 Ensure your translated content uses the appropriate language and terms that resonate with the local customers you serve.
 Literal translations can come across as obviously out of touch with the local culture, and compromise things like SEO and brand integrity.

 This approach includes localising multimedia content, too.
-Having images, video content and PDFs appear in the correct local language can enhance brand credibility and encourage interaction with content.
+Using images, videos, and PDFs in the right language can boost brand credibility and engage users with the content.

 As always, the devil is in the details.
 Make sure your international customers can easily understand and utilise the significant information on your website.
 This includes adapting currency, payment methods, measurements, address formats, and contact details.
 With these changes, your customers won’t miss a beat as they’re spending time on your site.